Opportunities to contribute to your career advancement by joining our team of friendly and positive professionals:

 Community Connections Programs

-We are seeking individuals who are passionate about photography who can commit to weekly or monthly and help us tell our new comers and immigrants story in pictures.
+We are seeking individuals who are passionate about photography who can commit weekly or monthly and help us tell newcomer’s story in pictures.
 Photographers use their own equipment.
 Previous experience is preferred but not required.

 Are you an experienced cook with expertise in cuisine from your culture?
 We are looking for volunteer cooking instructors who could help give instruction in a community cooking class!
 Your roles would be: 1) provide a recipe 2) show people how to make it!
 There will be several opportunities available throughout the year.

-Work with newcomer children and explore fun kids activities in Kamloops!
+Work with newcomer’s children and explore fun kids activities in Kamloops!
 Help with games, crafts, English practice, and more…

-We are looking for experienced gardeners who can share your knowledge and skills with our new comers and immigrant about soil, compost, seed, water, weed control, food storage, food process, seed saving, pot plants, etc.
+We are looking for experienced gardeners who can share their knowledge and skills with newcomers about soil, compost, seed, water, weed control, food storage, food process, seed saving, pot plants, etc.

 We are looking for someone who can help us edit multicultural recipes.
-The recipes come from our immigrants who want to share their cultural recipes in our community.
+The recipes come from immigrants who want to share their ethnic recipes in our community.

-Help our new comers and immigrants to practice their English.
+Help newcomers practice their English.
 Previous teaching experience is preferred.

 We have been running a weekly yoga program for newcomers to Canada and Kamloops.
 The program is well attended by 8 – 14 participants each week.
 We run it on Mondays from 12:15 – 1:15, rotating weekly through local yoga teachers who volunteer their time to share their practice with the community.
-Please join us if you would like to help our new comers.
+Please join us if you would like to help.

 Many newcomers to Canada are disadvantaged economically and have trouble finding employment while they are learning English and settling into society.
-As this can be a difficult time for people, we are grateful that we are able to bring meditation, yoga, and a sense of community to their lives in a familiar space.
+As this can be a difficult time, we are grateful that we are able to bring meditation, yoga, and a sense of community to their lives in a familiar space.

-We are also running monthly Family Yoga on Thursdays for our newcomers and immigrants families.
-Family Yoga can benefit parents’ and children’s mental, and physical health and relationships.
-This is well-loved programs for families.
+We are also running monthly Family Yoga on Thursdays for newcomers and their families.
+Family Yoga can benefit parents’ and children’s mental, physical health and relationships.
+This is a well-loved program for families.
 We are hoping to expand to twice a month.
 Please let us know if you are interested.

-We are looking for people who are skilled with computers to help newcomers and immigrants to learn basic computer skills.
+We are looking for people who are skilled with computers to help newcomers learn basic computer skills.
 (MS Word, and other MS Office programs, e-mail, internet use, social media, typing and using a mouse, etc.)